The British Bulldogs: History

-Early years (1983–1984)
+Early years

 The Billington-Smith feud continued in New Japan Pro-Wrestling, where they became involved in a three-way feud that also involved The Cobra over the NWA World Junior Heavyweight Championship.
 After they settled the feud, the two started to team as the British Bulldogs both in NJPW and Stampede Wrestling.
 In March 1984, the Bulldogs won the Stampede International Tag Team Championship for the first time.
 In 1984, the two left NJPW to go to its bitter rival All Japan Pro Wrestling, effectively severing all ties to New Japan.

-World Wrestling Federation (1984–1988)
+World Wrestling Federation (1985–1988)

 In 1984, Vince McMahon purchased Stampede Wrestling.
 The buyout meant that the British Bulldogs joined the World Wrestling Federation along with Smith's brother-in-law Bret Hart and Jim Neidhart (The Hart Foundation).
 Initially the Bulldogs still toured with AJPW, but soon after they became WWF-exclusive.

 The British Bulldogs' first feud was with the Hart Foundation, whom they knew from their Stampede days, and thus they were able to produce a series of outstanding matches that helped to elevate both teams.
 The Bulldogs' next major feud was with the WWF World Tag Team Champions, "The Dream Team" of Greg Valentine and Brutus Beefcake.
 The Bulldogs wrestled Valentine and Beefcake for close to a year, usually almost winning the tag title.
 The stage was set for a "final" tag title match at WrestleMania 2.
 With "Captain" Lou Albano and Ozzy Osbourne in their corner, the duo won the WWF World Tag Team Championship.

 The Bulldogs continued their feud with the Dream Team and also defended regularly against the former championship team of The Iron Sheik and Nikolai Volkoff.
 In December 1986, Billington suffered a serious back injury during a match in Hamilton, Ontario, forcing him out of the ring for a longer period of time (during this period Smith defended the title with various replacement partners).
 On January 26, 1987, the Bulldogs lost the title to the Hart Foundation in a match that saw Billington so debilitated that he was carried to the ring by Smith and saw little physical action after being "knocked out" by the megaphone of the Hart Foundation's manager Jimmy Hart before he even got into the ring.
 “Evil Referee” Danny Davis then allowed the Foundation to continually double-team Smith in order to get the win (all the while continuing to "check" on Billington, leaving the double teaming to take place).
 The match aired on February 7 on WWF Superstars of Wrestling.